mach3-software/MaCh3/README.md

   GITHUB_REPOSITORY mach3-software/MaCh3
 )
 ```

+Some fucnitonalities relies on setting `Env{MACH3}` which should point to path experiment specyfic MaCh3.
+This way MaCh3 can easily find `Env{MACH3}/inputs/SomeInput.root` for example.

 ## Multithreading
 MaCh3 quite heavily relies on Multithreading, it is turned on by default.
 If for debugging purposes you would like to turn it off please use